Croatia Digital Nomad Visa Guide (2024)

 Biggest drawback: Gets quite cold in the winter

-If you’re looking for a smaller town that still has plenty of activities, Zadar is the ideal place for you.
+If you’re looking for a smaller town that still offers plenty of activities, Zadar is the ideal place for you.
 Located 2 hours north of Split, Zadar still has a great location while being a bit away from the main tourist routes.

 Quiet, ideal for sightseeing on foot, and surrounded by greenery, Zadar is the ideal destination for digital nomads who like to spend their time in nature.
 Two national parks, Kornati and Plitvice are quite close, and the hiking tours that are available to those who reside in Zadar are practically life-changing.